 Even highly-qualified people had to scramble for roles when their employment situation changed.

 Most people decided to ride out the storm in roles that prioritized safety over salary, learning, advancement, sustainable business models, or even sane management.
 Having a safe, stable income or secure residency trumped short-term aspirations during covid.

-Particularly since they’ve had time to think and spend time reskilling with all that extra time they had in lockdown, I imagine the bottom half of 2021 and start of 2022 will be a time of people shifting roles.
+Particularly since they’ve had time to think and spend time reskilling with all that extra time they had in lockdown, I imagine the bottom half of 2021 and start of 2022 will be a time of a lot of people shifting roles.